 |Deserve® Pro Mastercard||Restaurant and travel rewards|

-Here’s why: The Petal Visa Credit Card doesn’t charge any fees.
+Here’s why: The Petal® 2 Visa® Credit Card doesn’t charge any fees.
+None.

 Petal has designed a credit approval algorithm that looks at your entire financial picture, not just your credit scores.
-In fact, Petal says you could be approved for the Petal Visa Credit Card without any credit scores or credit history whatsoever.
+In fact, Petal says you could be approved for the Petal® 2 Visa® Credit Card without any credit scores or credit history whatsoever.

-And as an extra perk, the Petal Visa Credit Card offers its cardholders 1% to 1.5% in cash back rewards.
+And as an extra perk, the Petal® 2 Visa® Credit Card offers its cardholders 1% to 1.5% in cash back rewards.
 You start out earning 1% cash back on all purchases.
-Then you’ll graduate to earning 1.25% cash back after making six months of on-time payments — and after making 12 on-time monthly payments you’ll earn 1.5%.
+Then you’ll graduate to earning 1.5% cash back after making 12 on-time monthly payments.

-Check out our full review of the Petal Visa Credit Card to learn more.
+Check out our full review of the Petal® 2 Visa® Credit Card to learn more.

-Here’s why: With the Deserve® Pro Mastercard, you’ll earn 3% cash back on travel and entertainment buys and 2% cash back on dining purchases.
+Here’s why: With the Deserve® Pro Mastercard, you’ll earn 3% cash back on travel purchases and 2% cash back on dining purchases.
 It’s important to note that the extra cash back on these bonus category purchases only applies to the first $500 of purchases made each billing cycle.

 Luckily, you’ll also earn an unlimited 1% cash back on all other purchases.

-Here’s why: Cardholders can get access to higher credit limits after just five on-time payments.
+Here’s why: Cardholders can get access to higher credit limits in as little as six months.

 That’s a great incentive to pay your bills on time every month.
 And if you’re able to keep your spending rate the same after earning that higher credit limit, your credit utilization rate could improve, which could help your credit scores too!

-The Capital One® Platinum Credit Card has no annual fee or foreign transaction fees.
-And you’ll get extra benefits like travel accident insurance and extended warranty coverage on eligible purchases.
+The Capital One Platinum Credit Card has no annual fee or foreign transaction fees.
 But you won’t earn any rewards.

 This card has a $39 annual fee.
 But with a 1.5% cash back return, you’ll need to spend only $2,600 to earn that much in rewards with this card, which comes out to spending about $217 a month for a year.
 If you plan on spending more than that each month, then this card could be a good option.